ja2-stracciatella/ja2-stracciatella/CONTRIBUTING.md

 Instructions on building and IDE setup can be found in [COMPILATION](https://github.com/ja2-stracciatella/ja2-stracciatella/blob/master/COMPILATION.md).

+Code-specific C++ documentation can be generated using [Doxygen](https://www.doxygen.nl).
+Once installed, run `doxygen` in the project `src/` directory to generate the documentation locally.

 If you are not a developer, there are many other possibilities which do not require programming skills to help JA2 Stracciatella to evolve.
 For example, you can help by retesting bug reports labelled with [retest](https://github.com/ja2-stracciatella/ja2-stracciatella/issues?q=is%3Aopen+is%3Aissue+label%3Aretest), help triage bugs, test solutions, research, create mods and more.

 ### Axioms of Style